 Two of the buildings on Buchfeldgasse provide at least the exterior shots for the two houses with the apartments.

-This one serves as the house exterior for the suspect’s lower floor apartment:
+(The house exterior for the suspect’s lower floor apartment)

-This one stands in for the house exterior with the upper floor apartment, where the police hang out:
+(The house exterior with the upper floor apartment, where the police hang out)

 Finally, we return to an old friend.